 3. Nike’s Technology and Material Innovation

-Key technologies
+Key Nike technologies

-- Flyknit (lightweight knit uppers)
+- Flyknit – lightweight knit construction

-- Air cushioning systems
+- Air cushioning – iconic impact protection

-- React foam
+- React foam – responsive cushioning

-- ZoomX racing tech
+- ZoomX – high-performance racing foam

 - specialized knitting machines

-- high-gauge yarn
+- high-gauge yarn precision

 - advanced midsole tooling

-- strict QA testing
+- strict quality assurance testing

 4. Global Distribution and Lifestyle Reach

-- worldwide flagship stores
+Worldwide flagship stores

-Example internal link
+Example internal link:

 If you're building your own activewear line: